-Commission Regulation (EU) 2016/2067 of 22 November 2016, published in Official Journal L 323 of 29 October 2016: Adoption of IFRS 9 "Financial Instruments".
+Commission Regulation (EU) 2016/2067 of 22 November 2016, published in Official Journal L 323 of 29 October 2016: Adoption of IFRS 9 "Financial Instruments"

-From the year 2018, IFRS 9 "Financial Instruments" will replace the accounting standard IAS 39 "Financial Instruments: Recognition and Measurement" with a view to the rationalisation and simplification of the accounting rules applicable to the classification and measurement of financial instruments.
+From the year 2018, IFRS 9 "Financial Instruments" will replace the accounting principle IAS 39 "Financial Instruments: Recognition and Measurement" with a view to the rationalisation and simplification of the accounting rules applicable to the classification and measurement of financial instruments.

-In particular, the new provisions, inter alia, provide a model for classification and assessment of the financial instruments based exclusively on the following categories (i) Financial Assets measured at amortised cost, (ii) Financial Assets measured at fair value recognised in profit or loss, (iii) Financial Assets measured at fair value recognised in other comprehensive income.
+In particular, the new provisions, among other things, provide a model for classification and valuation of the financial instruments based exclusively on the following categories (i) Financial instruments valued at the amortised cost, (ii) Financial instruments valued at the fair value through profit or loss, (iii) Financial instruments valued at the fair value recognised in other comprehensive income.

 This classification must also take into account the business model of the entity and the characteristics of the cash flows.

-The new standard likewise states that the equity investments other than subsidiaries, jointly-controlled entities or associates are measured at fair value with recognition of the effects in the income statement.
-If such equity investments are not held for trading purposes, the changes in fair value can be recognised in the statement of comprehensive income, only maintaining in the income statement the effects connected with the distribution of dividends; upon the sale of the equity investment, there is no recognition in the income statement of the amounts entered in the statement of comprehensive income.
+The new principle likewise states that the equity holdings other than subsidiaries, joint subsidiaries or associates are valued at fair value with recognition of the effects in the income statement.
+If such equity is not held for trading purposes, the changes in fair value can be recognised in the comprehensive income prospectus, maintaining in the income statement exclusively the effects connected with the distribution of dividends; upon the sale of the equity, there is no recognition in the income statement of the amounts entered in the comprehensive profit and loss.

-With regard to financial liabilities measured at fair value and recognised under profit and loss for the year, the new provisions require changes in fair value connected with changes in own credit risk to be recognised in the statement of comprehensive income.
+With regard to financial liabilities valued at fair value and recognised under profit and loss for the year, the new rules require changes in fair value connected with changes in own credit risk to be recognised in through comprehensive profit and loss.

-With regard to derivatives and hedging items, while confirming most of the basic principles of IAS 39, IFRS 9 has introduced some innovations in hedge accounting aimed at guaranteeing that the hedges are aligned with the risk management strategies of the companies, more principles-based compared to the past.
+With regard to derivatives and hedging items, while confirming most of the basic principles of IAS 39, IFRS 9, has introduced some innovations in hedge accounting aimed at guaranteeing that the hedges are aligned with the risk management strategies of the companies, more principles-based compared to the past.

-In particular, the main changes regard: (i) assessment only on a prospective basis of the effectiveness of the hedging; (ii) absence of a defined range (80% - 125% under IAS 39) to verify the effectiveness of hedging (iii) a wider range of circumstances qualifying for hedging and more instruments usable as hedging instruments; (iv) the possibility of intervening in the hedging transaction after the initial designation (rebalancing) in the presence of unchanged risk management objectives; (v) the recognition of the time value of options or forward contract premiums, excluded from the measurement of hedging effectiveness, in line with the characteristics of the purpose of the hedge.
+In particular, the main changes regard: (i) valuation only on a prospectus basis of the effectiveness of the hedging; (ii) absence of a defined rang (80% - 125% under IAS 39) to verify the efficacy of hedging (iii) a wider range of circumstances qualifying for hedging and more instruments usable as hedging instruments; (iv) the possibility of intervening in the hedging operation after the initial designation (rebalancing) in the presence of unchanged risk management objectives; (v) the recognition of the time value of options or forward contract premiums, excluded from the valuation of hedging efficacy, in accordance with the characteristics of the purpose of the hedge.

-As already anticipated, the new standard will be applicable from the year 2018, and analysis is now under way as to the potential impact that the new accounting standard may involve on the measurement of the items in the financial statements.
-Initial results of such analysis in any case lead us to believe that the potential effects that the new standard may produce in terms of measurement of the net financial debt, comprehensive income and other equity items are not likely to be significant.
+As already anticipated, the new standard will be applicable from the year 2018, and analysis is now under way as to the potential impact that the new accounting principle may involved on the valuation of the items in the financial statements.
+Initial results of such analysis in any case lead us to believe that the potential effects that the new standard may produce in terms of measurement of the net financial position, comprehensive income and other equity items are not likely to be significant.